Idaho Kinship Placement: What Relatives Need to Know

 This isn't the full licensing process.
 The emergency safety check is a faster assessment designed to determine whether the child can be safely placed with you right now, not whether you meet all the criteria for a full foster care license.
 It generally includes:

-If you pass the emergency check, the child can be placed with you while the full licensing process proceeds.
+If DHW clears you for an initial placement, the child can be placed with you while the full licensing process proceeds.
 This is an important distinction: you can have the child in your home before your license is issued, provided DHW has cleared you for the initial placement.

 The full licensing process must still be completed to maintain the placement long-term.
 But the emergency pathway allows family members to keep children out of non-family placements while that process unfolds.